 Protect your legacy: Family trusts under the spotlight

-A discretionary trust, founded by one of the family members, can play an important role in protecting the family legacy in line with the overall family plan and long-term objectives.
+A discretionary trust, founded by one of the family members, can play a vital role in protecting the family legacy in line with the overall family plan and long-term objectives.
 The trust deed should describe these objectives as well as the role the trust will play in achieving them.

-The family members can be the nominated beneficiaries, including the second and subsequent generations and any further trusts created for their benefit.
+Family members can be the nominated beneficiaries, including the second and subsequent generations and any trusts created for their benefit.
 The founder can appoint trustees who know the family dynamics and the individual family members, including their preferences (and even their vices).
-It’s important to also appoint an independent trustee with the necessary skill to manage trust affairs.
+It is, however, important to also appoint an independent trustee with the necessary skill to manage trust affairs.

 - the family value system;